 - The Canadian Cancer Trials Group Tumour Tissue Data Repository (TTDR) was established in 1997 to support Correlative Science, and contains unique disease specific collections which are linked to an associated clinical dataset

-- Kingston Health Sciences Cenre is one of 4 Ontario sires supporting and contributing to the Ontario Tumour Bank.
+- Kingston Health Sciences Centre is one of 4 Ontario sires supporting and contributing to the Ontario Tumour Bank.
 Industry and academic researchers can request access to samples and data for research purposes.

-Our intellectual property and commercialization partner is the Office of Partnerships and Innovation at Queen's University.
+Our intellectual property and commercialization partner is the Technology Transfer Unit of the Office of Partnerships and Innovation at Queen's University.

-Contact: Dr. Mike Wells, Manager, Commercial Development, Life Sciences: email@example.com
+Contact: Dr. Mike Wells, Assistant Director, Commercial Development, Life Sciences.

 For information on research partnerships, please contact Seth Chitayat, Director, Research Partnerships, Faculty of Health Sciences, Queen's University.